Shituf: Judaism's views of the Trinity doctrine

-One of the best-known statements of Rabbinical Judaism on monotheism occurs in Maimonides' 13 Principles of faith, Second Principle:
+One of the best-known statements of Rabbinical Judaism on monotheism occurs in Maimonides' 13 principles of faith, Second Principle:

 Medieval Jewish views

 Jewish views, as codified in Jewish law, are split between those who see Christianity as outright idolatry and those who see Christianity as shituf.
 While Christians view their worship of a trinity as monotheistic, Judaism generally rejects this view.

 The Talmud warns against causing an idolater to take oaths.
 The commentators living in Christian Germany in the 12th century, called Tosafists, permitted Jews to bring a Christian partner to court in partnership during a breakup even though the Christian would take an oath by God, which to Christians would include Jesus, by saying that so long as another deity is not mentioned explicitly, there is no forbidden oath taking place, but only an association.
-Although all of the Tosafists agreed that partnerships that may lead to such an oath may not be entered into originally, they disagree as to once such a partnership exists whether or not one may go to court in order to not to lose his portion of the partnership and even though such an oath is a side-effect.
+Although all of the Tosafists agreed that partnerships that may lead to such an oath may not be entered into originally, they disagree as to once such a partnership exists whether or not one may go to court in order not to lose his portion of the partnership and even though such an oath is a side-effect.
 In a terse comment, they wrote: